lassalleloan/dns-black-hole/README.md

 Author: Loan Lassalle
 ***

+## TODO
+* Debug mode for all scripts
+* Automatisation of plist StartCalendarInterval section
+* Explanation of "How to schedule the update of the hosts file"

 ## Purpose

 This repository provides an easy way to generate host files from [StevenBlack's hosts repository](https://github.com/StevenBlack/hosts).